 The EHR App Store is Open – What is on the Shelf?

-Just about every major Electronic Healthcare Record (EHR) vendor nowadays attempts to stake a claim in “openness” – the ability to enhance its capabilities and interoperate with other systems and organizations using the latest plug-and-play technologies and emerging data standards.
+Just about every major Electronic Healthcare Records Software (EHR) vendor nowadays attempts to stake a claim in “openness” – the ability to enhance its capabilities and interoperate with other systems and organizations using the latest plug-and-play technologies and emerging data standards.

 A majority of the efforts in standardization and open access revolve around the Argonaut Project – a private industry initiative sponsored by leading EHR vendors and a number of major Healthcare institutions.
 The purpose of the Argonaut Project is to develop a specification for an API and Core Data Services based on the emerging HL7 FHIR standard as well as on the SMART platform originating from Boston Children’s Hospital.

 The Argonaut Project and emerging standards like FHIR and SMART not only benefit institutions and EHR vendors; but they will also provide patients with an opportunity to take control of their own medical records and healthcare identity as these standards become mainstream.

 At least three major EHR vendors – Epic, Cerner and Allscripts now allow third-parties to openly build FHIR-driven applications and seamlessly authenticate application users into their systems using a SMART OAuth 2.0 profile.
 Following in the footsteps of Apple, Google and Amazon these vendors are building their own app stores to offer a selection of applications for patients and clinicians to choose from.